Chapter 2: Safety and Traffic, Section 2: Traffic

 - Review closure layouts for visibility and effectiveness.
 Confirm cone locations are straight and spaced in accordance with sheet T9 of the Standard Plans.

-- 8 CCR 1599, “Flaggers,” requires illuminating flagger stations during the hours of darkness and lighting should be in compliance with 8 CCR 1523, “Illumination,” for nighttime highway construction.
+- Confirm that all flaggers are clearly visible to traffic and their positioning is safe and effective.
+8 CCR 1599, “Flaggers,” requires illuminating flagger stations during the hours of darkness and lighting should be in compliance with 8 CCR 1523, “Illumination,” for nighttime highway construction.
 The traffic control system for flaggers should follow Sheet T13 of the Standard Plans.
-Confirm that all flaggers are clearly visible to traffic and their positioning is safe and effective.

-- To maintain cones, signs, and other safety devices, the contractor must patrol the project’s traffic control systems.
-Verify that the contractor has assigned a dedicated person to full time maintenance of traffic control as required by the Standard Plans.
+- Verify that the contractor has assigned a dedicated person to full time maintenance of traffic control as required by the Standard Plans.
+To maintain cones, signs, and other safety devices, the contractor must patrol the project’s traffic control systems.

 In accordance with Caltrans policy, no undelineated roadway can be opened to unrestricted or uncontrolled traffic.
 Before opening a roadway to unrestricted public traffic, the final delineation must be in place on the roadway either by using long-term or short-term temporary delineation or channelizing devices.